germanyt/gulp-img-retina/README.md

 add img attribute 'srcset' for retina

 ## Prerequisites
-You must have a 2x image in the folder which the original image in.
+You must have retina images in the folder which the original image in.

 ## Install